molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####2.3 General compute settings for imputation
 To setup Compute several default parameters in the `"parameters.csv"` file should be changed to your specific system/cluster environment.
 Changing these settings is necessary to execute any of the imputation pipelines.
 After changing these parameters the parameters file is ready.
 Changing the following environment parameters is obliged:

 * scheduler: Every scheduler has different job specification syntax, this parameter specifies which header for a specific scheduling system should be generated.
 The following scheduling systems are supported BSUB (BSUB), Portable Batch System (PBS) and Sun Grid Engine (SGE).
-To generate jobs without headers for Grid usage the value GRID should be specified.
+To generate jobs for Grid usage the value GRID should be specified.
 * root: this is the "root" parameter shared by all other parameters.
 To ease the setup we recommend to install all tools in a *tools* directory and all resources in a *resources* directory in the "root".